-We have 17 vaccines manufacturing sites around the world and distribute over 1.9 million vaccines every day to people across more than 150 countries core R&D spend in 2015 specialist oral care company (by retail sales)
+We have 17 vaccines manufacturing sites around the world and distribute over 1.9 million vaccines every day to people across more than 150 countries anace c.21,000 number of employeesa

 Our Consumer Healthcare business has a portfolio of some of the world's most trusted and well loved brands.
 Our brands are underpinned by science-based innovation and include Panadol, Voltaren, Horlicks and Sensodyne and have been developed to meet the healthcare needs of consumers worldwide.